 Maternity photos by MRS Creations

 I hope Kelli’s plus size IUI fertility story inspires others in her same shoes to keep fighting for their dream.
-Also never forget the turning point of this story was when Kelli switched to a size friendly care provider!
-You can download our free guide to connecting with a size friendly care provider below.
+Never forget the turning point of this story was when Kelli switched to a size friendly care provider!